This article discusses the best options trading strategies for traders to make consistent profits.

 This is very similar to the sale of the naked put.

-There are two advantages of selling a vertical credit spread:
+There are two primary advantages of selling a vertical credit spread:

 In the example above, the maximum loss is $10 per share less the $1 credit, so for every contract you sell, your maximum loss is $900 and your maximum gain is $100.
-If, at the end of six weeks, Facebook is trading above $160, you will make $100 / contract.
+If, at the end of six weeks, Facebook is trading above $180, you will make $100 per contract sold.

 Don’t worry if this doesn’t make sense at this moment.
 It’s not rocket science and once you’re exposed to vertical credit spreads with greater frequency, you’ll naturally begin to understand it.

 By selling naked puts, your maximum loss would occur if Facebook went bankrupt and fell to $0.